North British Railway: From 1891

 During July and August 1895, the English partners in the West and East Coast passenger routes engaged in competition to run in the fastest time from London to Aberdeen.
 This seized the popular imagination and became known as the Race to the North; special lightweight trains were run.
 The North British Railway was reluctant to join in, for several reasons: it was sceptical whether the cost of the running would pay off in publicity terms; there was continuing bad feeling with the NER over the running powers from Berwick to Edinburgh; and the NBR did not want to offend the Midland Railway, its main partner at Carlisle; the Midland had a more difficult route from London to Carlisle and was not a party to the races.

 In November 1896, the North British Railway appealed to the Court of Session about the North Eastern Railway running powers on the line between Berwick and Edinburgh.
 The NBR had voluntarily agreed to these at the time of the formation of the Border Counties Railway.
-The Court of session had ruled against the NBR and the issue was now taken to the House of Lords.
-The House of Lords referred the matter back to the Railway and Canal Commissioners, and the latter gave an ambiguous judgement, but the ambiguity was sufficient for the NBR to take over the running of all trains north of Berwick from 14 January 1897.
+The Court of Session had ruled against the NBR and the issue was now taken to the House of Lords.
+The House of Lords referred the matter back to the Railway and Canal Commissioners, and the latter gave an ambiguous judgment, but the ambiguity was sufficient for the NBR to take over the running of all trains north of Berwick from 14 January 1897.
 This meant that all long-distance passenger trains changed engines at Berwick, and the track layout there was inconvenient for the purpose; the NER owned the track right up to the southern end of the station, and the NER took care to make the engine changing process as difficult as possible.

 Taking advantage of the new light railway legislation, the remote community of Lauder gained its own branch line, the Lauder Light Railway, opened on 2 July 1901.

 Responding to the demand for residential travel to Edinburgh from the suburbs, the Corstorphine branch was opened by the NBR on 2 February 1902.
 There had long been a Corstorphine station on the main line; it was now renamed Saughton.

 Kincardine was developing as a port and the agricultural district on the Forth east of Alloa was considered to be remote.
 The NBR opened a branch line from Alloa to Kincardine; it opened in 1893.
 Although the area was entirely agricultural, the NBR responded to demands for a railway closing the gap, and the Kincardine and Dunfermline Railway, constructed and owned by the NBR, opened in 1906.